The LZ78 Source: Zero-Order Empirical Distribution: Proof of claim:NA-to-N-ratio-converges-to-measure

 \subsection{Proof of \prettyref{claim:second-moment-bound-on-NA}}

-\textbf{Claim \ref{claim:second-moment-bound-on-NA}.} Assume $a \triangleq \Ebb[\Theta^2 + (1-\Theta)^2] < 1$.
+\textbf{Claim \ref{claim:second-moment-bound-on-NA}.} Assume $d \triangleq \Ebb[\lVert \Theta \rVert_2^2] < 1$.
 Then, $\hat{m}_2^A(\ell)$ satisfies

-where $C_a$ is a finite constant that depends only on $a$.
+where $C_a$ is a finite constant that depends only on $d$.

 \textit{Proof}.
-Based on the tree structure of the LZ78 source, we write $N^A(\ell)$, for arbitrary $\ell$, via the following recursion: \begin{construction}[Tree Recursion of $N^A(\ell)$] Let the value of $\Theta$ corresponding to the root node of the LZ78 tree be $\theta_0 \sim \Pi$.
-Conditioned on $\theta_0$, let $R \sim \text{Bin}(\ell - 1, \theta_0)$ be a random variable representing the number of times we traverse from the root to the right sub-tree.
+Based on the tree structure of the LZ78 source, we write $N^A(\ell)$, for arbitrary $\ell$, via the following recursion: \begin{construction}[Tree Recursion of $N^A(\ell)$] Let the value of $\Theta$ corresponding to the root of the LZ78 tree be $\theta_0 \sim \Pi$.
+Conditioned on $\theta_0$, let be a set of random variables representing the number of times we traverse from the root to the sub-tree corresponding to symbol $a \in \Acal$.
+Then, we have the recursion

-where $N_L^A$ is the number of times that $B_t \in A$ for steps in the sub-tree to the left of the root, and $N_R^A$ is the corresponding quantity for the right sub-tree. $N_R^A$ and $N_L^A$, conditioned on their arguments, are independent of each other have the same distribution as $\{N^A(\ell)\}_\ell$.
+where $N_a^A$ is the number of times that $B_t \in A$ for steps in the sub-tree corresponding to symbol $a$. $\{N_a^A\}_{a\in \Acal}$, conditioned on their arguments, are independent of each other and have the same distribution as $N^A$.

-This recursion holds because, for each of the $\ell$ times we visited the root except the first one, we went right with probability $\theta_0$ ($R$ times in total), and went left the remainder of the time ($\ell - 1 - R$ times).
+This recursion holds because, for each of the $\ell$ times we visited the root except the first one, we traversed to the node corresponding to drawing symbol $a$ with probability $\theta_{0, a}$ ($R_a$ times in total), for every $a \in \Acal$.
 This same relation holds for every node of the tree, producing the recursion of \eqref{eqn:recursion}. \end{construction}

 Taking the expectation of \eqref{eqn:recursion} for $N^A(\ell)$ and $N(\ell)$ (plugging in the full unit interval for $A$ to get $N(\ell)$),

 $m_1^A(0) = m_1(0) = 0$, so this recursion has a unique solution.
 By inspection, it is evident that this unique solution satisfies $m_1^A(\ell) = \Pi(A) m_1(\ell)$, which will be helpful in deriving a recursion for $\hat{m}_2^A(\ell)$.